mindbody/Conduit/CONTRIBUTING.md

 - Need a friend

 When filing a new issue, make sure you include the following:
+- Operating System (macOS, Linux)
-- Xcode version
+- Xcode Version (if used)
-- Platform
+- Platform (iOS, tvOS, watchOS, macOS, Linux)
 - Your version or git SHA of Conduit
 - A full stack-trace of a crash or deadlock, if applicable
 - Steps on how to reproduce the issue, to the best of your ability
-- Dependency manager (Carthage, CocoaPods, manual installation)
+- Dependency manager (Carthage, CocoaPods, Swift Package Manager, manual installation)
 - Any additional info that might help

 ## Pull Requests 🏆